pcustic/data-pipeline-challenge/README.md

 For added flexibility you can run all the services manually:

 1. Clone the repo and enter the root dir of the project `cd data-pipeline-challenge`.
 2. Install MongoDB or run it in a docker container.
-Create database called `veryfi`.
+Create database called `company`.
 3. Install RabbitMQ or run it in a docker container.
 Load definitions by running `rabbitmqctl import_definitions docker/rabbitmq_definitions.json`.
 4. Install the requirements (you can use the virtualenv here) by running `pip install -r requirements.txt`.